OWASP/samm/Supporting Resources/v2.0/summit-201810-Minneapolis/SAMM2 marketing and promotion.md

 * Crowdfunding?
 Special printed editions?
 * Marketing internship?
 * What other conferences to target to promote/present SAMM?
-  * list/understand target roles and organisations: CISO, lead software development, lead architect
+  * list/understand target roles and organizations: CISO, lead software development, lead architect
   * Create a list E.g. DevSecCon, BrightTalk, security.nl, netsec reddit ,LinkedIn Groups, silver bullet,risky business ...
 * How do we reach our target audience outside of OWASP?
 * Get statistics and insight in who downloads/uses